yx-yuu/MCSU-Bench/README.md

 interpret them.

-The repository contains the construction pipeline, canonical reference files, frozen experiment artifacts, paper-generation scripts, and the anonymous AAAI 2027 submission.
+The repository contains the construction pipeline, canonical reference files, frozen experiment artifacts, paper-generation scripts.

 ## What This Repository Supports